Brian J. Wilsey

 precipition treatments are either no precipitation or 128 mm added from July 15-August 15

-(or 15% increase in annual precipitation).
+(or 15% increase in annual precipitation) during the driest part of the year.
 The most important findings so far are:

 1) species diversity and richness was consistently much lower